 Travel documents: passport, visa, travel insurance (don’t forget your emergency insurance contact details), air tickets.

 Money: ATM card (widely available and easy to access); credit cards (widely accepted in big cities); cash (for emergencies)

 Alarm clock and torch/flashlight

-Mosquito repellent (hard to find in Sri Lanka)
+Mosquito repellent (good repellent can be hard to find in Sri Lanka)

 Ear plugs can be useful if you are a light sleeper

 Lock for your bag or suitcase

 We recommend the use of a neck wallet or money belt to store your passport, air tickets, credit cards and cash.
 Avoid bringing valuable jewellery with you.
 Most hotels we use have safety deposit boxes.